hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

 ### Charts description

 #### Chart.yaml
-- This file contains the information about the chart such as apiversion, appversion, name etc
+- This file contains the information about the chart such as apiversion, appversion, name, etc
 #### templates
 - This folder contains template structures which when combined with values, will generate        valid Kubernetes manifest files for H2 implementation.
 This folder contains following template files:
    - deployment.yaml: This file is used as a basic manifest for creating a Kubernetes deployment.
 For the H2 node, this file creates H2 pod.
 	- pvc.yaml: This yaml is used to create persistent volumes claim for the H2 deployment.
 This file creates h2-pvc for, the volume claim for H2.
-	- service.yaml: This template is used as a basic manifest for creating a service endpoint for our deployment.This service.yaml creates H2 service endpoint.
+	- service.yaml: This template is used as a basic manifest for creating a service endpoint for our deployment.
+This service.yaml creates H2 service endpoint.
 #### values.yaml
 - This file contains the default configuration values for the chart.